 In Scenario 48 of Hakai-hen, during the intermission, Setsuna is using the long-distance communication device when Crowe wonders if he is going to send a message to his "girlfriend" Marina Ismail.
 Setsuna responds with the usual stare; Crowe jokingly asks if it's to his boyfriend and Setsuna's answer remains the same, this time with a glare.
 Lockon notes how Crowe's bad jokes don't work on Setsuna, to which Crowe states "They don't work on Chirico, Zero, Heero, Trowa, Wufei and Toudou, either."

 Post Script Season: Mazinger Z, Great Mazinger and Xabungle in Z. All series returning from the Z in Hakai-hen are this as well, along with Dancougar and Trider G7.
-Noriko basically tells everyone that she is from 12,000 years ago and she has no idea how Kazumi disappeared (at first) after the Black Hole bomb.
+In Jigoku-hen, Noriko informs Z-BLUE she is from 12,000 years in the past, meaning the events of Gunbuster have already passed, yet she has no idea how Kazumi disappeared after the detonation of Buster Machine #3.

-Power Limiter: Hakai-hen features an odd case - as long as Kamina is in the party, Simon is unable to learn his "Valor" or "Bravery"note Gain the effects of "Accelerate" (+3 to movement), "Valor", "Invincible" (The next enemy attack will deal only 10 damage), "Strike", "Spirit" (+10 to Will) and "Fury" (The next successful attack ignores enemy barriers, defensive skills and size modifiers) Spirit Commands for one turn Spirit Commands.
+Power Limiter: An odd case in Hakai-hen - as long as Kamina is in the party, Simon is unable to learn the "Hotblood" or "Bravery"note Gain the effects of "Accelerate" (+3 to movement), "Valor", "Invincible" (The next enemy attack will deal only 10 damage), "Strike", "Spirit" (+10 to Will) and "Fury" (The next successful attack ignores enemy barriers, defensive skills and size modifiers) Spirit Commands for one turn Spirit Commands.
 This never comes up in normal play since Kamina will be absent later and is around ten levels before Simon should learn either Commands, but it plays up his status as a Crutch Character.

 Power-Up Letdown: So the player has waited forever and toughed through the early scenarios using the Gundam X Divider, wondering when they'll get to use the "Satellite Cannon" again, and when it's finally available, reality strikes hard - the weapon's Awesome, but Impractical, since it requires a full 3-4 turns before it's able to fire once until the next 3-4 turn recharge like Destiny.
 However, Z ensures the BFG only functions in scenarios where the moon is visible through a line-of-sight, meaning the Gundam X cannot use it indoors or in many other stages where there's no moon.
 Justified Trope, because the Gundam Double X carries the "Twin Satellite Cannon", the strongest attack in Z bar-none, and will deal a lot of damage to most bosses.
 While it might be a single-use in most scenarios, it's enough to be a boss-killer.

-Deathscythe Hell's Hyper Jammer ECM Suite attack loses its built-in "accuracy down" status effect of the original Deathscythe's Hyper Jammer attack, making it stronger but less useful, overall.
+Deathscythe Hell's Hyper Jammer ECM Suite attack in Saisei-hen loses its built-in "accuracy down" status effect of the original Deathscythe's Hyper Jammer attack, making it stronger but less useful, overall.

 The Psycho Rangers: Z: Special Disk gives us "Death Squad 13", Edel Bernal's attempt at forming a ZEUTH-style Ragtag Bunch of Misfits.
 It begins as a unit composed of Phantom Pain and Titans members under the orders of Neo Roanoke, then gains more members from mercenaries like Timp or Jason Beck, and others like the Frost Brothers and Gym tagging along for fun.
 It doesn't work nearly as well (most members are nuts, after all) and the squad ends up disbanded without ever meeting ZEUTH in combat once.